 There’s no need to make an appointment beforehand.
 Just walk into the clinic and show the following when you register at the counter in order to receive your CHAS subsidies:

-- Valid CHAS, Pioneer Generation or Public Assistance card, or medical certification of chronic condition
+- Valid CHAS, Pioneer Generation, Merdeka Generation or Public Assistance card, or medical certification of chronic condition

-- (For CHAS cardholders aged 15 and under only) Valid student ID or birth certificate
+- Valid student ID or birth certificate (for CHAS cardholders aged 15 and under only)

 The subsidy amount will automatically be deducted from your total bill, and you will pay the balance at the end of your visit.